nhsuk/nhsuk-frontend/docs/contributing/browser-support.md

 'Latest versions' refers to the latest stable version and the version immediately before that.

 We no longer support older versions of Internet Explorer.
 This is due to the very low and falling numbers that these browsers make up compared to our total visits.
+Read the blog post [Changing our testing requirements for Internet Explorer 8, 9 and 10](https://technology.blog.gov.uk/2018/06/26/changing-our-testing-requirements-for-internet-explorer-8-9-and-10/) by GOV.UK for more information on why we have done this.

 # Assistive technology support